 Do we need to notify Family PACT of any change of information?

 Yes, Family PACT providers are required to inform OFP and DHCS Provider Enrollment Division (PED) of any changes to Service Site Address, NPI, Legal Name, and Business Name.
 These changes do not require the provider to attend the orientation.

 For changes in Practitioner personnel (MDs, NPs, CNMs, PAs), providers are required to report changes to Medi-Cal and Family PACT within 35 days.

 What happens if my application is deemed deficient?

-Applicants are allowed 60 days from the notification date to resubmit a corrected application when it is returned deficient.
+Applicants are allowed 60 calendar days from the notification date to resubmit a corrected application when it is returned deficient.
 If a Family PACT provider applicant and/or new provider location fails to resubmit the corrected application to the DHCS Office of Family Planning (OFP) within 60 days, or fails to remediate the deficiencies, the application will be denied.
 Applicants denied for failure to resubmit in a timely manner or for failure to remediate, may reapply at any time.
 (PPBI Provider Enrollment)

 What happens after I submit my application?

 Generally, it takes about 30 days for OFP to process the application once it is received and the provider is already enrolled in Medi-Cal.
 Once the application is reviewed by OFP, the provider will be sent one of the following: